jimisor/isor.co.uk/log.md

 ## 2025

 - Admin of Google Play and iOs App Store applications.
+Account verification.
+Upgrade of SDKs.

 - Moved a component of a monolithic web app into a rest api architecture.
 To support the development of an external React application.
 Including